richjoslin/GoogleSheetsToPlayFab/README.md

 * Select the menu item Tools > Script editor.
 If you are presented with a welcome screen, click Blank Project on the left to start a new project.
 * Replace the code in the script editor with the code from ExportCatalogJSON.js included here.
 * Select the menu item File > Save.
 Give the script project a name and click OK.
-* Now you'll see a PlayFab menu item in the menu bar.
+* After reloading the spreadsheet, you'll see a PlayFab menu item in the menu bar.
 * Make sure you have the catalog sheet selected when you run the function.

 See Google Sheets documentation for more info: